eCloudEdge-Digital/neoedge-central-user-manual/README.md

 ### Uninstallation Steps

 1. **Uninstall:**
    To uninstall NeoEdge Central, run the following command.
 You'll then be prompted to decide if you want to keep your configuration files, such as your license and data:

     ```bash
     # uninstall NeoEdge Central by executing the following command
     cd /opt/neoedgecentral && sudo ./uninstaller-linux-amd64
     ```

+    ```bash
+    # choose whether to keep you configuration files
+    Do you want to keep the configuration files? (yes/no):
+    ```
 2. **Verify Successful Uninstallation:**
     You can confirm that NeoEdge Central has been uninstalled successfully by checking for a specific message in the standard output displayed during the uninstallation process.

     Look for the following confirmation:

    ```bash
    #standard output